sncf-connect-tech/xcanalyzer/README.md

 The goals to reach:

-- list targets
+- find files used in several targets
-        - linked frameworks
-        - embed frameworks
-        - target build dependencies

 - find files not used in project
-- find files used in several targets
 - find files with mismatches between xcode path and file path (See `SampleiOSApp` > `Ghost.swift`)